Last Updated on

-You may not think you need to ask this question, but more than once I’ve began the client briefing process and have uncovered that the person on the inquiring end is looking to get something done that I just don’t offer.
+You may not think you need to ask this question, but more than once I’ve begun the client briefing process and have uncovered that the person on the inquiring end is looking to get something done that I just don’t offer.

 So, my first step is to always clarify.
 Sometimes a client might not know what it is they are looking for either.
-They might want a new website, and after speaking with you discover that they actually don’t want a new website, they want a new brand which include a website, logo and other elements.
+They might want a new website, and after speaking with you discover that they actually don’t want a new website, they want a new brand which includes a website, logo and other elements.

 As a designer, it is your job to help your clients decide what will be best suited for their needs.

-I use a questionnaire (which I will have for download below!) to guide our conversation, but for the most part everything gets uncovered as I ask them to describe their pain points as well as their business in detail for me.
+I use a questionnaire (which I will have for download below!) to guide our conversation, but for the most part, everything gets uncovered as I ask them to describe their pain points as well as their business in detail for me.

 Step 2: Review The Coffee Date And Decide If The Prospect Is A Good Fit

-After having the coffee date, I look through what I learned about the propspect and decide whether or not we will be a good fit and if I can achieve what they are after.
+After having the coffee date, I look through what I learned about the prospect and decide whether or not we will be a good fit and if I can achieve what they are after.

 So far, the only prospects I have turned down are ones who are looking to get services that I don’t offer.